 Strive To Constantly Develop The Art Of Good Judgment In Your Writing Choices

-Sometimes, you can improve your writing, by actually striving to be less ornate.
+Sometimes, you can improve your writing when you deliberately strive to be less ornate.
 In other words, choose your simpler words and phrases carefully.

 Don't be afraid to cut what you think overdoes the effect you're seeking.

-However, also don't be too quick to swing that cutting sword: think about and strive to understand:
+However, also don't be too quick to swing that cutting sword: think about and strive to understand.
+The way to work through these dilemmas is to understand why you're doing what you're doing:

 - Why you're cutting words out.